IwunzeGE/DevOps-Project/AWS SOLUTION WITH REVERSE PROXY/README.md

 ## Configure EFS
-- Create a new EFS
+- Create a new EFS File system.
+Create an EFS mount target per AZ in the VPC, associate it with both subnets dedicated for data layer.
+Associate the Security groups created earlier for data layer.

 ![Alt text](images/efs1.png)
 ![Alt text](images/efs2.png)